ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 First, the Group Manager creates a new group-configuration resource, accessible to the Administrator at /manage/GROUPNAME, where GROUPNAME is the name of the OSCORE group as either indicated in the parameter 'group_name' of the request or uniquely assigned by the Group Manager.
 Note that the final decision about the name assigned to the OSCORE group is of the Group Manager, which may have more constraints than the Administrator can be aware of, possibly beyond the availability of suggested names.

-The value of the status parameter 'rt' is set to "ace.osc.gconf".
+The value of the status parameter 'rt' is set to "core.osc.gconf".
 The values of other parameters specified in the request are used as group configuration information for the newly created OSCORE group.
-For each configuration parameter not specified in the request, the Group Manager MUST assume the default value specified in {{default-values}}.
+For each configuration parameter not specified in the request, the Group Manager MUST use default values as specified in {{default-values}}.

-After that, the Group Manager creates a new group-membership resource accessible at ace-group/GROUPNAME to nodes that want to join the OSCORE group, as specified in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+After that, the Group Manager creates a new group-membership resource accessible at ace-group/GROUPNAME to nodes that want to join the OSCORE group, as specified in Section 6.2 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
 Note that such group membership-resource comprises a number of sub-resources intended to current group members, as defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}} and Section 5 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 From then on, the Group Manager will rely on the current group configuration to build the Joining Response message defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
-Furthermore, the Group Manager generates the following pieces of information, and assigns them to the newly created OSCORE group:
+Furthermore, the Group Manager generates the following pieces of information, and assigns them to the newly created OSCORE group.

 * The OSCORE Master Secret.

 * The OSCORE Master Salt (optionally).

-* The OSCORE ID Context, acting as Group ID, which MUST be unique within the set of OSCORE groups under the Group Manager.
+* The Group ID, used as OSCORE ID Context, which MUST be unique within the set of OSCORE groups under the Group Manager.

 Finally, the Group Manager replies to the Administrator with a 2.01 (Created) response.
 The Location-Path option MUST be included in the response, indicating the location of the just created group-configuration resource.
 The response MUST NOT include a Location-Query option.

+The response payload specifies the parameters 'group_name', 'joining_uri' and 'as_uri', from the status properties of the newly created OSCORE group (see {{config-repr}}), as detailed below.

-When custom CBOR is used, the response payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{iana-ace-groupcomm-parameters}}.
-The response payload MUST include the following parameters:
+When custom CBOR is used, the response payload is a CBOR map, where entries use the same abbreviations defined in {{iana-ace-groupcomm-parameters}}.
+When CoRAL is used, the response payload includes one element for each specified parameter.

-* 'group_name', with value the group name of the OSCORE group encoded as a CBOR text string.
+* 'group_name', with value the group name of the OSCORE group.
 This value can be different from the group name possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'group_name' status property for the OSCORE group.
+This parameter MUST be included.

-* 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group, encoded as a CBOR text string.
+* 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group.
+This parameter MUST be included.

-* 'as_uri', with value the URI of the Authorization Server associated to the Group Manager for the newly created OSCORE group, encoded as a CBOR text string.
+* 'as_uri', with value the URI of the Authorization Server associated to the Group Manager for the newly created OSCORE group.
+This parameter MUST be included if specified in the status properties of the group.
 This value can be different from the URI possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'as_uri' status property for the OSCORE group.

-At this point, the Group Manager can register the link to the group-membership resource with URI specified in 'joining_uri' to the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}, as defined in Section 2 of {{I-D.tiloca-core-oscore-discovery}}.
+The Group Manager can register the link to the group-membership resource with URI specified in 'joining_uri' to a Resource Directory {{I-D.ietf-core-resource-directory}}{{I-D.hartke-t2trg-coral-reef}}, as defined in Section 2 of {{I-D.tiloca-core-oscore-discovery}}.
 The Group Manager considers the current group configuration when specifying additional information for the link to register.

 Alternatively, the Administrator can perform the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to register.